jhordyess/course-flowsheet-by-semester/README.md

 This is the result using some example: <https://jhordyess.github.io/course-flowsheet-by-semester/>

-## Evolution from JQuery
+## Evolution from jQuery

-The original idea was started with JQuery when I starting in programming 😌, see the code and example: <https://github.com/jhordyess/course-flowsheet-by-semester-jquery>
+The original idea was started with jQuery when I starting in programming 😌, see the code and example: <https://github.com/jhordyess/course-flowsheet-by-semester-jquery>

 Now uses React with TypeScript, bundle with Webpack.